 The earnings declared by community professionals in our data set are much higher than the information we gained from our independent research from glassdoor.com and monster.co.uk.

 These job engine and salary prediction tools presented us with a much lower average annual income, around £30,000.
 We also found that current job openings for community managers in the U.K. varied in industry, but were highly sought after in the gaming industry specifically.

-In addition, we have narrowed down the prominent industries that are currently hiring for community roles based on our findings from glassdoor.com, local Monster.com sites and Xing.com.
+In addition, we have narrowed down the prominent industries that are currently hiring for community roles based on our findings from Glassdoor, local Monster.com sites and Xing.de.

-The U.K. was mainly hiring in the gaming industry, Germany in the finance and marketing agency world, while Spain, France and the Netherlands are heavily recruiting in the high tech and telecom sectors.
+The UK was mainly hiring in the gaming industry, Germany in the finance and marketing agency world, while Spain, France and the Netherlands are heavily recruiting in the tech and telecom sectors.